mateuszsury/esp32-c6-smart-irrigation-controller/README.md

 9. Restart the ESP32-C6 while a test output is ON and confirm boot returns all outputs to OFF.
 10. Run a 24-72 hour soak test on final power and relay hardware.

-## Repository Hygiene

-Do not commit runtime credentials.
-Wi-Fi passwords, MQTT passwords, and broker credentials are stored in device NVS only after configuration.
-They are not required in source files, build files, or examples.

-Ignored local files include:

-- `build/`,
-- `managed_components/`,
-- `.venv/`,
-- `.idea/`,
-- generated `sdkconfig`,
-- local logs and temporary files.

 ## License